jeremyendratno/My-Portfolio/README.md

 </p>

 # Autism Love
-Autism Love is a bank app from Korea.
+Autism Love is a property management support service app from Korea.

 Autism love is a project from Fusions Visual.
 A Team from fusion is handling this project, My role on the team is just some simple bug fixing.